Welcome to the UNC Asheville Prison Education Initiative!

 We see past the present to a post-carceral society achieved through intentional educational opportunities grounded in antiracism and trauma-informed practices.
+Our Mission is to:

 - Offer high-quality liberal arts education to students in carceral institutions in Western North Carolina